-Going through the book you will encounter Theorymaker slang.
+Going through the book you will encounter Theorymaker translations and Theorymaker slang.

 Slang is powerful.
-When you have understood the basic idea of how a Rule and how it predicts (or defines) the Levels of a child Variable on the basis of the Levels of a parent Variable, you have all you really need.
-Everything else Theorymaker native speakers need to capture in Theories how projects and programmes work, and to conduct evaluations on the basis of such Theories, can be defined in terms of this basic building block.
-That is what Slang is for.
+When you have understood the very few rules for translating between English and Theorymaker, you have all you really need.
+Everything else you need to capture how projects and programmes work, and to conduct evaluations on the basis of such Theories, can be defined within Theorymaker.

 In a more formalistic, mathematical style we would talk about “additional notation” rather than “Slang”.

 Sometimes we also need to talk about Theorymaker, e.g. “The next line is a Statement in Theorymaker”.
 Mostly we talk about Theorymaker using “words in capitals” like “Theory” and “Statement”5.

 Pedants and nerds like me will be happy to see that the Translations, plus Theorymaker slang and meta-Theorymaker, approximate to a “formal grammar” (in the sense of xx) for Theorymaker, complete with syntax and semantics.
 For more details, see xx.

 Some Theorymaker proverbs will be shown in boxes like this.
 They encapsulate ancient Theorymaker wisdom in the form of hopefully easy-to-remember messages about the Theorymaker approach.